Updated for 2024

 Marina del Rey is a small coastal community located four miles north of Los Angeles International Airport.
-It’s the perfect setting for family-friendly outdoor activities.
+It’s the perfect setting for outdoor activities and you’ll find so many things to do with kids.

 13755 Fiji Way, Marina del Rey, CA 90292